sebastianlgeo/lgeo-webmap-foundation/README.md

 # LGeo Webmap Foundation

-This folder is a clean starting point for the next version of the LGeo projects webmap.
-It separates project entry, generated map data, map styling, and Wix/Mapbox handoff decisions so future updates are less tangled.

 ## Folder Map

 - `app/` - local preview webmap.
 Open this through a local server at `/app/`.